mnalli/msm/README.md

 Now, press `Alt-a`.
-The command-line should disappear and if you open the snippet store at `$MSM_STORE` you should see the newly stored snippet, after an empty description (added by default).
+The command-line should disappear and if you open the snippet store at `$MSM_STORE` you should see the newly stored snippet, after an empty description (added by default):

 ```sh
 #